Babies & pets

 Got me thinking, if I can't cope with 3 animals how can I cope with a baby??

 Hello and huge congratulations on your pregnancy!
-I'm @DanielleMFM and it's lovely to see you here.
-Welcome to Due in April 2020!
-If you'd like to join this thread and meet others who are also due this month, please do post and introduce yourself.
-Start as many threads as you like in your Due in April 2020 Category from…
+I'm @DanielleMFM and it's lovely to see you here - welcome to Due in October 2020!
+If you'd like to join this thread and meet others due this month too, please introduce yourself.
+Start as many threads as you like in Due in October 2020 from due dates to baby names,…